kurtandreassen/ai-case-study/readme.md

 [# TITLE]: #

-<h1>Intapp's Use of Artificial Intelligence in the Professional & Financial Services market</h1>
+<h1>Intapp's Use of Artificial Intelligence for Professional & Financial Services Orgnziations</h1>

 [* ## Overview and Origin]: #